Thursday, January 22, 2026

 Why dismiss her?

-Because Machado represents something Trump cannot work with: an incorruptible actor.
+Because Machado represents something trump cannot work with: an incorruptible actor.
 Someone driven by democratic values and moral principle.
 Corrupt people can’t make deals with uncorrupt ones.
 Organized crime requires criminal allies.

 Step back from conventional political analysis for a moment and the picture sharpens.
 The most accurate lens for understanding what’s happening in Venezuela right now isn’t politics at all.
 It’s organized crime.